Georgia Clark, published author and novel writing mentor

 But now you’re staring at 80,000+ words that need shaping, streamlining, and sharpening.

-This is where writers stop circling, second-guessing, tinkering, and finally finish the book the right way: with guidance, perspective, and the industry in the room.
+This is where writers stop second-guessing, start making meaningful progress, and finally finish the revision their book deserves.

 In One Year, You’ll Have

-• Live pitch sessions with both a literary agent AND an acquiring editor — no slush pile, no gatekeeping
+• Live pitch sessions with both a literary agent AND an acquiring editor — no slush pile

 • A clear submission roadmap, including a polished query letter, and market-sensitive comp strategy